-The first rule of any plumbing equipment repair: you must turn off the water supply.
-Typically, the valves can be found in the toilet; you need to turn the handles 90 degrees.
-If the equipment is not used for a long time, the valves may be blocked.
+The first rule of any plumbing equipment repair is to turn off the water supply.
+Typically, the valves are in the toilet; you must turn the handles 90 degrees.
+The valves may be blocked if the equipment is not used for a long time.
 However, you do not need to make heroic efforts to turn them around.
-That way, you can easily break the crane, and then instead of one problem, you have to solve two.
+That way, you can easily break the crane, and then, instead of one problem, you have to solve two.
 The valves should be developed carefully, gradually increasing the effort and adding a fat drop.

 Remediation works can begin only after the water supply has been reliably switched off.
 First, you need to prepare the necessary tools so that they are at hand:

 Usually, this simple set is enough.
-Auxiliary elements, such as pieces of rubber or leather for making new seals, fluoroplastic sealing tape, which replaces loose sheets, cloths, sponges, and detergent to remove dirt that accumulates in the mixer, etc.
+Auxiliary elements include pieces of rubber or leather for making new seals, fluoroplastic sealing tape for replacing loose sheets, cloths, sponges, and detergent to remove dirt that accumulates in the mixer.

 How to Fix a Leaky Outdoor Faucet?